Skip to main content

 • Cultural Heritage

-Church of the former convent of São Paulo (or Nossa Senhora da Ajuda)
+Church of the former convent of São Paulo

 The church has a floor plan in the shape of a Latin cross, an unusual shape for churches in Tavira, and follows the “plain” architectural style